mochajs/mocha/docs/index.md

 ### Third-Party Reporters

 Mocha allows you to define custom reporters.
 For more information see the [wiki][mocha-wiki-more-reporters].

+Examples:

-An example is the [TeamCity reporter][mocha-teamcity-reporter].
+- the [TeamCity reporter][mocha-teamcity-reporter]
+- our [working eaample][example-third-party-reporter].

 ### HTML Reporter